Last Updated on

 How much are entertainment and tours in Chile?

 Chile has incredible landscapes, but often times it takes joining a tour to see them.

 Average tour price per person = CLP20,000 (US$40)

 We opted to do a full-day tour of the Atacama Desert in the north and Torres del Paine in the south at that cost.
 If you’re planning to hike the W Trek, check out this great breakdown of costs on BeyondBlighty.com.

 Half-day tours usually ran much cheaper.
-One of our favorite tours in San Pedro was the Valle de la Luna, salt caves and sunset in the Atacama Desert, which cost a reasonable CLP7,000 ($14).
-We paid CLP10,000 ($20) to visit a penguin colony on Chiloe.
+One of our favorite tours in San Pedro was the Valle de la Luna, salt caves and sunset in the Atacama Desert, which cost a reasonable CLP7,000 (US$14).
+We paid CLP10,000 (US$20) to visit a penguin colony on Chiloe.

 Take advantage of free walking tours offered in Santiago and Valparaiso.
 They give you great insight to the city and you only pay your guide a tip at the end.

 Drinking is not cheap in Chile.
 Keep your eyes out for happy hours to save you loads of money on alcohol.
 The best option is to drink local Chilean wine at around CLP1,500 ($3) for a glass of decent red or white.

 Locally brewed beers range from CLP1,500 ($3) for a half-liter bottle to CLP2,500 ($5) for a one-liter bottle.
 Cocktails are usually around CLP4,000 (US$8) and bars will often offer 2×1 pisco sours for CLP3,000 ($6) during happy hour.
 Bottles of wine in the supermarket can be as little as CLP2,000 ($4).